What Your Toothache Could Be Telling You

 • /

-• What Your Toothache Could Be Telling You
+• What Your Toothache Has Been Telling You

 Toothaches can be extremely irritating, and the pain they cause can range from mild to unbearable.
 If you are experiencing tooth pain that is becoming hard to manage, that may be a signal of a bigger issue.

-It’s important to listen to your body because it may pick up on something before you’re able to.
-And, you should always consult a dental professional if you are unsure of what may be causing your pain.
+Listening to your body is important because it may pick up on something before you can.
+And you should always consult a dental professional if unsure of what may be causing your pain.

 Valley Ridge Dental Centre is a proud provider of leading dental care in the NW Calgary area.
-If you are experiencing persistent toothaches and are unsure of what the cause is, contact our office today for a consultation.
-We can check to see if your toothache might be the result of a larger issue.
+If you are experiencing persistent toothaches and are unsure of the cause, contact our office today for a consultation.
+We can check if your toothache might result from a larger issue.
 But in the meantime, here are a few of the reasons why you may be suffering from a toothache:

 Cavities or Tooth Decay

 More often or not, toothaches are a sign of tooth decay or cavities.
-This could be due to a number of things like excess sugar intake, which causes bacteria growth.
+It could be due to excessive sugar intake, which causes bacteria growth.
 If there are too many bacteria in your mouth, it begins eating away at your enamel.
-This is the source of your pain.
+It is the source of your pain.

 Another reason you may be suffering from a toothache is dental trauma.